Spacetime Supersymmetry in the Truncated Lattice Schwinger Model: Abstract

 \section{Abstract}

 Gauge theories in (1+1)D have attracted renewed attention partially due to their experimental realizations in quantum simulation platforms.
-In this work, we revisit the lattice massive Schwinger model and the (1+1)D lattice Abelian-Higgs model, uncovering previously overlooked universal features, including the emergence of a supersymmetric quantum critical point when the Maxwell term’s coefficient changes sign.
-To facilitate the quantum simulation of these theories, we adopt a strategy of truncating the electric field eigenvalues to a finite subset, preserving the exact gauge and global symmetries.
+In this work, we revisit the {truncated} lattice massive Schwinger model and the {truncated} lattice Abelian-Higgs model in (1+1)D, where to facilitate quantum simulation, the electric field eigenvalues are truncated to a finite subset while preserving the exact gauge and global symmetries.
+We uncover previously overlooked universal features in these models, including the emergence of a supersymmetric quantum critical point when the Maxwell term's coefficient changes sign.
 Our primary focus is the truncated lattice Schwinger model at $\theta=0$, a model not equivalent to familiar spin models.
-We find that upon reversing the sign of the Maxwell term, the second-order deconfinement-confinement transition can become first-order, and the two types of transitions are connected by a supersymmetric critical point in the tricritical Ising universality class.
-In the case of truncated abelian-Higgs model at $\theta=0$, which turns out to be equivalent to the quantum Blume-Capel model, the very existence of a deconfined phase requires a negative-sign Maxwell term.
+We find that upon reversing the sign of the Maxwell term, the second-order {charge conjugation symmetry breaking transition (or confinement-deconfinement transition in a sense)} can become first-order. {Furthermore}, the two types of transitions are connected by a supersymmetric critical point in the tricritical Ising universality class.
+In the case of truncated Abelian-Higgs model at $\theta=0$, which we find to be equivalent to the quantum Blume-Capel model, the very existence of a {symmetry-breaking} phase requires a negative-sign Maxwell term.
 Similarly, there is a tricritical Ising point separating first-order and second-order phase transitions.